 Why no protein powder?

-I don’t have a particular beef with protein powder, but it does tend to give everything a gritty texture and a very specific flavor.
-(In other words, it makes everything taste like protein powder. 😅) I think there’s a time and a place for that flavor, like in the occasional morning smoothie, but I don’t want that texture and flavor to infiltrate these pancakes because they have such a silky, custardy texture and a nice neutral flavor that can pair with anything.
-And I want to keep it that way!
+I don’t have a particular issue with protein powder, but it does tend to give everything a gritty texture and a very specific flavor.
+(In other words, it makes everything taste like protein powder. 😅) I think there’s a time and a place for that flavor, like in the occasional morning smoothie, but I don’t want that texture and flavor to infiltrate these pancakes.
+I want them to maintain their silky, custardy texture and a nice neutral flavor that can pair with anything.

 What you’ll need - equipment and ingredients